-If someone were to tell me that there is something that I could do to make my time in labor and childbirth shorter and easier, without a doubt I would do it!
-But what if I told you that there actually is something that you can do that really can help you have an easier, shorter, and healthier labor and delivery… Sounds too good to be true, right?
-Well it is true!
+If someone were to tell me that there is something that I could do to make my time in labor and birth shorter and easier, without a doubt, I would do it!
+But what if I told you that there is something that you can do that really can help you have an easier, shorter, and healthier labor and delivery… Sounds too good to be true, right?
+Well, it is true!
 And all you have to do is eat dates during your pregnancy.
 I know it sounds crazy, but I’m about to share with you why dates have been proven to be good for you and your baby’s big B-day.

 What Studies Show

-Recently, I was told about a study that claims that eating dates are a great way to naturally help women have shorter and easier labors and births and that they help reduce the risk of induction.
-At first I thought it was ridiculous.
-How could eating a fruit really help that much?
+I recently learned about a study claiming that eating dates is a great way to naturally help women have shorter and easier labors and births and help reduce the risk of induction.
+At first, I thought it was ridiculous.
+How could eating fruit help that much?
 But then I started looking into it further.

-In this study, it compared two groups of women: those who consumed six dates per day in the last four weeks of pregnancy, and those who did not.
-What the study discovered was that the women who consumed the dates had significantly shorter labors compared to the women who did not eat dates.
-The women who ate dates were dilated an average of 3.5 cm upon admission to the hospital, compared to 2 cm from those who didn’t.
-Not only that, those who consumed dates had an average 8.5 hours of labor (from 0-10 cm) while those who didn’t had an average 15.1 hours of labor.
+This study compared two groups of women: those who consumed six dates per day in the last four weeks of pregnancy and those who did not.
+The study discovered that the women who consumed the dates had significantly shorter labor than the women who did not eat dates.
+The women who ate dates dilated an average of 3.5 cm upon admission to the hospital, compared to 2 cm from those who didn’t.
+Those who consumed dates also had an average of 8.5 hours of labor (from 0-10 cm), while those who didn’t averaged 15.1 hours of labor.
 Pretty amazing!
-Every woman wants to have an faster and more favorable birth.
-I was getting excited the more research that I did.
+Every woman wants to have a faster and more favorable birth.
+I was getting excited about the more research that I did.
 I also found that the women who ate the dates were also more likely to:

-- Only 28% of the women who ate dates needed pitocin during their labor compared to the 47% of women who didn’t eat dates and needed pitocin.
+- Avoid Pitocin – Only 28% of the women who ate dates needed Pitocin during their labor compared to the 47% of women who didn’t eat dates and needed Pitocin.

-These are some pretty significant differences and if just eating a couple of dates a day can help have these results, I’m all for it!
+These are some pretty significant differences.
+If eating a couple of dates a day can help have these results, I’m all for it!

-And not only have dates been proven to be beneficial during labor, but also immediately postpartum too.
-This article shows that there was a significant reduction in the amount of postpartum bleeding experienced by women who consumed dates compared to women who received synthetic oxytocin (pitocin).
+And not only have dates been proven to be beneficial during labor but also immediately postpartum.
+It has been shown that there was a significant reduction in the amount of postpartum bleeding experienced by women who consumed dates compared to women who received synthetic oxytocin (Pitocin).
 In this study, women either received:

 - dates administered orally, or

-It really is pretty fascinating when you look at all of these studies.
-Just FYI, the women in these studies ate 50-70g of dates per day, or right after birth.
+It is pretty fascinating when you look at all of these studies.
+Just FYI, the women in these studies ate 50-70g of dates per day or right after birth.
 This is approximately 3-7 dates, depending on the size.

 What Are In Dates?

 - Fiber – we all know that fiber helps relieve constipation, helps you stay full, but did you know that it also helps lower your risk for gestational diabetes and preeclampsia?
-Dates contain a combination of soluble and insoluble fiber and thus are helpful in maintaining your digestive system.
+Dates contain a combination of soluble and insoluble fiber and thus help maintain your digestive system.
 Cool!

-- Magnesium – this supports your muscular health and helps to alleviate muscle spasms and cramps during pregnancy.
+- Magnesium supports your muscular health and helps alleviate muscle spasms and cramps during pregnancy.

-- Potassium – this is one of the best electrolytes and it helps you maintain water/salt balance which also helps regulate blood pressure and regulate your nervous system.
+- Potassium is one of the best electrolytes, and it helps you maintain water/salt balance, which also helps regulate blood pressure and regulate your nervous system.

-- Natural sugars (fructose) — it offers high energy, but thankfully it easily breaks down in the body and won’t spike blood sugar levels.
+- Natural sugars (fructose) – offers high energy but quickly breaks down in the body and won’t spike blood sugar levels.
 This is why eating dates during your pregnancy and/or your labor is an excellent choice.